 Conversion from floating-point numbers to integer values truncates the number toward zero.
 When converting from an float64 to an float32, precision can be lost.
 If value is too large to fit in a float32 (F), positive infinity (if value is positive) or negative infinity (if value is negative) is returned.
 If overflow occurs converting one integer type to another, the high order bits are truncated.
 If the result is smaller than an int32, the value is sign-extended to fill the slot.

 If overflow occurs converting a floating-point type to an integer the value returned is unspecified.

 No exceptions are ever thrown when using this field.
 See Conv_Ovf_I1 and Conv_Ovf_I1_Un for equivalent instructions that will throw an exception when the result type can not properly represent the result value.

-The following Emit method overload can use the conv.i1 opcode:
+The following Emit constructor overload can use the conv.i1 opcode:

 Platforms: Windows 98, Windows NT 4.0, Windows Millennium Edition, Windows 2000, Windows XP Home Edition, Windows XP Professional, Windows Server 2003 family